getify/You-Dont-Know-JS/scope-closures/apA.md

 If variable re-assignment were a big deal, then `const` would be more useful.
 But variable re-assignment just isn't that big of a deal.
 There's a long list of things that lead to bugs in programs, and "accidental re-assignment" is way, way down that list.

 Combine that with the fact that `const` (and `let`) are supposed to be used in blocks, and blocks are supposed to be short, and you have a really small window of your code where a `const` declaration is legitimately helping you.
-A `const` on line 1 of your 10 line block only tells you something about the next 9 lines.
-And the thing it tells you is already obvious by glancing down those 9 lines: the variable is never on the left-hand side of an `=`; it's not re-assigned.
+A `const` on line 1 of your ten-line block only tells you something about the next nine lines.
+And the thing it tells you is already obvious by glancing down those nine lines: the variable is never on the left-hand side of an `=`; it's not re-assigned.

 That's it, that's all `const` really does.
 Other than that, it's not very useful.
-Compared to the confusion of value vs assignment immutability, `const` loses a lost of its luster.
+Compared to the confusion of value vs. assignment immutability, `const` loses a lost of its luster.

 A `let` (or `var`!) that's never re-assigned is behaviorally a "constant", even though it doesn't have the compiler guarantee.